dsimonaits/goit-js-hw-08/README.md

 // Described in documentation;

-import SimpleLightbox from "simplelightbox"; // Additional styles import
+`import SimpleLightbox from "simplelightbox";`

-import "simplelightbox/dist/simple-lightbox.min.css";
+`import "simplelightbox/dist/simple-lightbox.min.css";`

 Task 2 - video player In HTML, there is <iframe> with video for Vimeo player.
 Write a script that will save the current video playback time to local storage